Warning signs of a common, dangerous cancer

-Excluding skin cancers, ranking in the top three for both men and women are lung and colorectal cancer.
+Excluding skin cancers, ranking near the top for both men and women are lung and colorectal cancer.

 In fact, the American Cancer Society estimates that this year, 101,420 new cases of colon cancer and 44,180 cases of rectal cancer will be diagnosed, and more than 51,000 people will die as a result.

 Overall, a man’s lifetime risk of developing this deadly form of cancer is approximately 1 in 22.
 For a woman, her risk drops to 1 in 24.

 But the disease is also one of the most preventable forms of cancer because it typically starts as a slow-growing lesion in the colon called a polyp, which can be easily detected by screening tools such as a colonoscopy.